icon icon

 • How often do you have to get up in the middle of the night to urinate?

-• Do you have nighttime urination?
+• Do you suffer from nighttime urination?

 Keeping track of tips like these for 3-5 days before your doctor's appointment will help the doctor give you a faster, more accurate diagnosis.